tinkernels/zerossl-ip-cert/README.md

 ### Configuration File

-You can find a sample configurationfile [here](https://github.com/tinkernels/zerossl-ip-cert/blob/master/exec/sample-config.yaml), with enough commentsin it.
+You can find a sample configuration file [here](https://github.com/tinkernels/zerossl-ip-cert/blob/master/exec/sample-config.yaml), with enough comments in it.

- And also a state record sample file [here](https://github.com/tinkernels/zerossl-ip-cert/blob/master/exec/sample-current.yaml), just for troubleshooting.
+ And also a sample  state record file [here](https://github.com/tinkernels/zerossl-ip-cert/blob/master/exec/sample-current.yaml), just for troubleshooting.

 ### External Hook